 What was the outcome?

-Mr and Mrs K instructed us to prepare an objection to the application, which was handled by Mark Turner, Associate in our Town and Country Planning team, which set out in detail why the proposal was considered to be inappropriate and did not accord with the Council’s planning policies and should therefore be refused.
+Mr and Mrs K instructed us to prepare an objection to the application, which was handled by an Associate in our Town and Country Planning team, which set out in detail why the proposal was considered to be inappropriate and did not accord with the Council’s planning policies and should therefore be refused.
 The letter was sent to the Council and copied to the neighbour.

 Shortly after submission, the neighbour decided to amend the plans, so as to take into account our clients’ concerns, and came up with a revised proposal which was acceptable to them.